Comprehensive Floras that Include Both Woody and Herbaceous Plants

 Maryland Bryophytes Collected by Elmer G. Worthley; Edward Uebel (editor); 2000; Maryland Native Plant Society.
-MNPS has copies available for sale; for more information or to download a pdf, see Maryland Bryophytes Collected by Elmer G. Worthley.
+Download a pdf, see Maryland Bryophytes Collected by Elmer G. Worthley.

-The purpose of this manuscript is to preserve as much pertinent information about Maryland mosses as possible, so that future Maryland bryologists will have some knowledge about which mosses have been found in Maryland, their abundance, location, habitats, and associations.
+The purpose of this manuscript was to preserve as much pertinent information about Maryland mosses as possible, including their abundance, location, habitats, and associations.
 Dr. Worthley's herbarium contained 15 collections of hornworts, representing 4 species; 1138 collections of mosses representing 191 species; and 291 collections of hepatics representing 56 species.
 His entire collection is now in the Missouri Botanical Garden.